 Autoland or automatic landing systems for aircrafts enable airliners to land in weather conditions that would otherwise be dangerous or impossible to operate in.
 Major commercial airports have the infrastructure necessary to ensure the safe navigation of the aircraft; their autopilot follows radio signals transmitted by ground-based antennas.
 But the smaller airports usually don’t have such an infrastructure.
 Now it seems like not only major airports but even smaller airports can have automatic landings for aircraft.

-Recently, researchers at Technical University of Munich (TUM) in collaboration with Technische Universität Braunschweig demonstrated a completely automatic landing system for aircraft with vision assisted navigation that they say works without the need for ground-based systems.
+Recently, researchers at the Technical University of Munich (TUM), in collaboration with Technische Universität Braunschweig, demonstrated a completely automatic landing system for aircraft with vision-assisted navigation that they say works without the need for ground-based systems.